johnthagen/min-sized-rust/README.md

 to reduce binary size to an equivalent C program size, it is possible to depend only on `libc`.

 It's important to understand that there are many drawbacks to this approach.
-For one, you'll likely need to write a lot of `unsafe` and lose access to a majority of Rust crates that depend on `libstd`.
+For one, you'll likely need to write a lot of `unsafe` code and lose access to a majority of Rust crates that depend on `libstd`.
 Nevertheless, it is one (albeit extreme) option to reducing binary size.

 A `strip`ed binary built this way is around 8KB.